owaisghaf/QA-Project-GymBookingSystem/README.md

 ## 6. Testing

 #### Customer: Service layer unit tests <br>

+All unit tests were completed and passed for the customer service layer.

 <details>
 <summary>Click for an image of the execution</summary>
 <img width = 550 src=imgs/CustomerServiceUnitTest.jpg> <br>
 </details>

 #### Booking: Service layer unit tests <br>

+All unit tests were completed and passed for the booking service layer.

 <details>
 <summary>Click for an image of the execution</summary>
 <img width = 550 src=imgs/BookingServiceUnitTest.jpg> <br>